TobikoData/sqlmesh/docs/concepts/models/python_models.md

 ```

-## Variables
+## Global variables

-[User-defined variables](../../reference/configuration.md#variables) variables can be accessed from within the Python model using the `context.var` method.
+[User-defined global variables](../../reference/configuration.md#variables) can be accessed from within the Python model using the `context.var` method.
 For example:

 ```python linenums="1"
 @model(